pirquessa/vigiclient/README.md

 ## Why this fork ?

 1. Main project is quite hard to read, I'm trying to clean it a little bit so it can be extended !
-2. Robots are updated each time a commit is done in main repo.
-Robots that use this project will be updated based on code release.
+2. Robots using main project are updated each time a commit is done in the repo.
+Robots that use this project will be updated based on releases.
 3. Pull request are not very welcome in the main project.
 Feel free to contribute here :)

 ## Versions names